Connect with Steven info@ss-vi.com Instagram Facebook LinkedIn

 Relief.
 Acrylic on poplar and birch, 12.5" X 12.5" X 2"

-Preston Tucker Institute of Suppressed Innovation is an imaginary site and structure with the purpose of educating the public of inventions and ideas that could have radically improved our lives much sooner than realized.
+Preston Tucker Institute of Suppressed Innovation is an imagined site and structure dedicated to educating the public about inventions and ideas that had the potential to transform our lives far sooner—if only they had been allowed to flourish.

 National Library of Dystopian Fiction